 What happens if the damage isn’t my fault?

 As a tenant, if you believe that someone sent by the council is responsible for damage to your possessions, you should speak to the council.

 Let’s say a council tradesperson hammers a nail into the wall and accidentally bursts a water pipe, ruining the carpet.
 The council would be responsible for the cost of replacing it.

 Each council, however, has a different policy.
 Check with your local authority to find out what its home insurance covers.

 If your property has been damaged by circumstances deemed out of the council’s control, it’s unlikely they’ll be judged negligent.

-But your contents insurance should cover this.
+But that’s where your contents insurance should kick in.